zj32/lily-photo-mixer-support/README.md

 makes dressing up easier, faster, and more fun than ever!

 For questions or suggestions, email **z_h_a_o_yin.j_ia at g_m_a_i_l.com** (remove _ )

+Costume Magic respects your privacy.
+This app does not collect, store, or share any personal data or photos.

+Any images you upload (such as profile photos or costume images) are used only on your device to generate the costume preview.

+We do not store your photos on servers.

+We do not track your activity.

+We do not use third-party analytics, ads, or tracking tools.

+Your data stays private and belongs to you.